sumocoders/FrameworkCoreBundle/docs/frontend/frontend-development.md

 There is also `style-dark.scss` for the dark theme.
 The last file that is by default in this folder is `mail.scss`.
 All 3 of these files import the appropriate file from the [FrameworkStylepackage](https://github.com/sumocoders/frameworkStylePackage).

-The layout is based on Bootstrap, so don't create new components when there's already a Bootstrap component available.
+The layout is based on [Bootstrap5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), so don't create new components when there's already a Bootstrap component available.
 Also try to customize as much of the components as possible through the variables file.
 This makes the code easier to maintain.